Iron law of oligarchy

 The iron law of oligarchy is a political theory first developed by the German-born Italian sociologist Robert Michels in his 1911 book Political Parties.
 It asserts that rule by an elite, or oligarchy, is inevitable as an "iron law" within any democratic organization as part of the "tactical and technical necessities" of the organization.

-Michels' theory states that all complex organizations, regardless of how democratic they are when started, eventually develop into oligarchies.
-Michels observed that since no sufficiently large and complex organization can function purely as a direct democracy, power within an organization will always get delegated to individuals within that group, elected or otherwise.
+Michels's theory states that all complex organizations, regardless of how democratic they are when started, eventually develop into oligarchies.
+Michels observed that since no sufficiently large and complex organization can function purely as a direct democracy, power within an organization will always be delegated to individuals within that group, elected or otherwise.
 As he put it in Political Parties, "It is organization which gives dominion of the elected over the electors. [...]
 Who says organization, says oligarchy."

 According to Michels, all organizations eventually come to be run by a leadership class who often function as paid administrators, executives, spokespersons, or political strategists for the organization.
 Far from being servants of the masses, Michels argues, this leadership class, rather than the organization's membership, will inevitably grow to dominate the organization's power structures.

 All of these mechanisms can be used to strongly influence the outcome of any decisions made "democratically" by members.
 In 1911, using anecdotes from the histories of political parties and trade unions struggling to operate democratically, Michels applied his argument to representative democracy at large.
 He believed that "[h]istorical evolution mocks all the prophylactic measures that have been adopted for the prevention of oligarchy."

 History

 In 1911, Robert Michels argued that the socialist parties of Europe, despite their democratic ideology and provisions for mass participation, seemed to be dominated by their leaders just like traditional conservative parties.
-Michels' conclusion was that the problem lay in the nature of organizations.
+Michels's conclusion was that the problem lay in the nature of organizations.
 The more liberal and democratic modern era allowed the formation of organizations with novel and revolutionary goals, but as such organizations become more complex, they became less and less democratic and revolutionary.
 Michels formulated the "iron law of oligarchy": "Who says organization, says oligarchy."
 He later became an important ideologue of Benito Mussolini's fascist regime in Italy, teaching economics at the University of Perugia.